michelcrypt4d4mus/fedialgo/README.md

 # Usage
 The demo app's [`Feed`](https://github.com/michelcrypt4d4mus/fedialgo_demo_app_foryoufeed/blob/master/src/pages/Feed.tsx) component demonstrates the latest and greatest way to use Fedialgo but here's a quick overview of how to get up and running.

-This code assumes you already have an access token for a user and a registered Mastodon "application" on the Mastodon server.
-If you don't have one see [the `masto.js` documentation](https://github.com/neet/masto.js/?tab=readme-ov-file#quick-start).
+This code assumes you already have an access token for a user and a registered Mastodon "application" on the Mastodon server allowing `read` scope access.
+If you don't have one see [the `masto.js` documentation](https://github.com/neet/masto.js/?tab=readme-ov-file#quick-start) for how to get one.

 The FediAlgo demo app also contains a working example of how to execute the OAuth flow for a user:
 * [Login page](https://github.com/michelcrypt4d4mus/fedialgo_demo_app_foryoufeed/blob/master/src/pages/LoginPage.tsx)